|

 With junctions or symbolic link directories

-the default behaviour during smartcopy is as follows:
+during smartcopy is as follows:

 By closely looking at the above picture one can find three different types of folders/junctions: